Skip to Main Content

 Here is the breakdown.
 Field sound in Colombia rests on a small but deeply credentialed recordist pool inside the ACA (Asociación Colombiana de Audiopostproducción).
 Our roster pulls from the senior names that built it.
 Carlos García's recordist work on Embrace of the Serpent and Birds of Passage — clean Amazon dialogue, multi-language tracking across Spanish, Wayuu, indigenous tongues and the percussive ambient layer of the Guajira desert — is the upper benchmark the network works against.

+Here is how the picture comes together.
 David López carries the Litigante and Pájaros lineage into Bogotá's documentary and feature schedules.
 Frank Coves' Monos credits in the Páramo de Sumapaz and jungle pickups define the field-recordist envelope for high-altitude and humid postings.
-Beneath these names sits a steady mid-career bench delivering for Caracol Televisión, RCN, Dynamo Producciones, Sky Latin Originals and the run of Netflix and Amazon Colombian Originals — every recordist arrives ACA-registered with ARL workplace-insurance compliance under Ley 1562 and confirmed audio-crew rates against the published ACA Colombia card.
+Beneath these names sits a steady mid-career bench delivering for Caracol Televisión, RCN, Dynamo Producciones, Sky Latin Originals and the run of Netflix and Amazon Colombian Originals — each recordist arrives ACA-registered with ARL workplace-insurance compliance under Ley 1562 and confirmed audio-crew rates against the published ACA Colombia card.

-Wireless coordination runs under ANE (Agencia Nacional del Espectro) range allocations, scanned daily in dense urban locations across Bogotá's Chapinero and Zona G and inside Cartagena's Walled City.
+Here is the layout.
+Wireless planning runs under ANE (Agencia Nacional del Espectro) range allocations, scanned daily in dense urban locations across Bogotá's Chapinero and Zona G and inside Cartagena's Walled City.
 Gear partners — AudioPlus Bogotá, Sonido Tropical Cartagena, Toma Uno — hold replacement capsules and spare wireless blocks inside same-day reach.
 Pacific Chocó and Amazon postings get dedicated humidity-protection protocols for the recorder body and capsule windscreens, with desiccant packs and silica refresh cycles built into the daily wrap.
 We match recordist to project on confirmed credits and the post house attached — never on openings alone.

 ACT 03